|This page is current as of December 2023.

 Brevard S. Childs – The Book of Exodus (The Old Testament Library).
 There is near-unanimous praise for this volume by Brevard Childs even though it comes from the critical stream.
 Jim Rosscup of The Master’s Seminary recommends it with a caveat, saying it is “suitable for scholars or intense, advanced students who have discernment to weigh what is good and what is subjective theory pressed in.”
 This seems like a must-have commentary for the preacher, but he will want to have others available besides.
 It is probably not as useful or appropriate for the casual reader.
 (Amazon, Logos)

 Peter Enns – Exodus (New International Version Application Commentary).
-This volume also receives many accolades from a wide variety of experts.
+Despite the fact that Enns is no longer a trustworthy scholar, this volume receives many accolades from a wide variety of experts (as it was written long before his theological compromise).
 Tremper Longman calls this an “incredibly insightful theological study” of the book of Exodus and says, “This commentary is ideal for those preaching on Exodus, because he so thoughtfully explores the book’s trajectory toward the New Testament gospel.”
-(Amazon, Westminster Books)
+(Amazon, Westminster Books, Logos)

 Philip Ryken – Exodus (Preaching the Word).
 I have read at least portions of several of Ryken’s commentaries (Luke, 1 Kings, and Ecclesiastes all come to mind) and have always benefited from them.
 His volume on Exodus is massive and is drawn from his sermons on the book.
 This makes it particularly well-suited for laypersons who simply want to understand the text better, though it will also prove valuable to the preacher.
 (Amazon, Westminster Books)